matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 }
 ```

-##### Limited response
+#### Limited response

-Servers may wish to limit the maximum size of the limit that can be specified.
+Servers may wish to limit the maximum size of the limit that can be
+specified.
+This maximum limit may even be dynamic to comply with rate
+limiting.

+To do this, they should simply redact less events than the limit provided
+by the client.

 ```
+POST /.../?limit=1000
+200 OK
+Content-Type: application/json

 {
-  "errcode": "M_LIMIT_TOO_LARGE",
-  "error": "The limit parameter specified for this request is too large.", "max_limit": 100
+  "is_more_events": true,
+  "redacted_events": 25,
+  "soft_failed_events": 3
 }
 ```